Arrowtown: where to eat, what to do and where to stay

 This guest post is from a professional couple in their late 30s who were inspired by Sandal Road to take their own trip to New Zealand.
 In their second post on Sandal Road, they are talking about their experiences in and around Arrowtown.
 Enjoy!

-Arrowtown is about 30 miles from Queenstown and since we were on a self-drive holiday we could drive into Queenstown for all of the adventure during the day but quietly excuse ourselves from Queenstown Party time (which appears to begin at 1700 in every pub in town).
-Younger folks (sub-35 years old) might find Arrowtown a bit twee and it is.
+Arrowtown is about 30 miles from Queenstown, and since we were on a self-drive holiday, we could drive into Queenstown for all of the adventures during the day but quietly excuse ourselves from Queenstown Party time (which appears to begin at 1700 in every pub in town).
+Younger folks (sub-35 years old) might find Arrowtown a bit twee, and it is.
 It is very busy with “day trippers” and the best time to arrive is about 17.30 when most of the busses have left and the town returns to being a sleepy little village.

 Where to stay in Arrowtown